Plant Fever

 Drawing on both iconic and lesser-known Danish artworks from the 19th century, this book traces the cultural and artistic journey of houseplants—from rare botanical curiosities to cherished symbols of everyday life.

-The book is published in collaboration with The Hirschsprung Collection and Ordrupgaard.
+The book is published in collaboration with The Hirschsprung Collection and Ordrupgaard and also available in Danish.